-The Orange County portion of the SAR Parkway also includes an existing Riding and Hiking (unpaved) Trail, which currently extends inland 26 miles from the Pacific Ocean, and arrives at the project area from the west along the north bank of the river, and terminates at the Gypsum Canyon Road Bridge.
-A 2-mile gap in the Riding and Hiking Trail exists within the project area.
+The Orange County portion of the SAR Parkway also includes an existing, unpaved Riding and Hiking Trail, which currently extends inland 26 miles from the Pacific Ocean, and arrives at the project area from the west along the north bank of the river, and terminates at the Gypsum Canyon Road Bridge.
+A 2-mile gap in the Riding and Hiking Trail exists within the project area between the Gypsum Canyon Road Bridge and the Orange County boundary.